-Your coursework will go beyond the traditional study of languages and society of ancient Greece and Rome to provide a broader view of the ancient world and its relation to our own time.
+Your coursework will go beyond the traditional study of the languages and society of ancient Greece and Rome to provide a broader view of the ancient world and its relation to our own time.
 You will be encouraged to study in Athens or Rome.

 Larry Allen ’09, a teacher with a master’s degree in secondary education from the University of Pennsylvania, says his classics major is a great conversation starter.
 It also informs his work.